-Debt issuance costs include origination, legal and other fees to issue debt in connection with the Company’s term loan credit agreement, senior secured notes, senior unsecured notes and prior revolving credit facility.
-These debt issuance costs are amortized over the term of the related financing using the straight-line method, which approximates the effective interest method (see Note 4).
-The amortization of debt issuance costs for the three months ended June 30, 2018 and 2017 was $1.3 million and $1.0 million, respectively.
-The amortization of debt issuance costs for the six months ended June 30, 2018 and 2017 was $2.6 million and $1.9 million, respectively.
+Debt issuance costs include origination, legal and other fees to issue debt in connection with the Company’s credit facility and senior unsecured notes.
+These debt issuance costs are being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method (see Note 4).
+The amortization of debt issuance costs for the three months ended September 30, 2017 and 2016 was $1.0 million and $0.9 million, respectively.
+The amortization of debt issuance costs for the nine months ended September 30, 2017 and 2016 was $2.9 million and $2.9 million, respectively.

 Bond Premium/Discount on Senior Notes

 On May 13, 2013, the Company recorded a bond premium of $10.5 million in connection with the “8.000% Senior Notes Due 2020” (see Note 4).
 This bond premium is being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method.
-The amortization of the bond premium for the three months ended June 30, 2018 and 2017 was $0.2 million and $0.4 million, respectively.
-The amortization of the bond premium for the six months ended June 30, 2018 and 2017 was $0.5 million and $0.7 million, respectively.
+The amortization of the bond premium for the three months ended September 30, 2017 and 2016 was $0.4 million and $0.4 million, respectively.
+The amortization of the bond premium for the nine months ended September 30, 2017 and 2016 was $1.1 million and $1.1 million, respectively.

 On May 18, 2015, the Company recorded a bond discount of $10.0 million in connection with the “8.000% Senior Notes Due 2020” (see Note 4).
 This bond discount is being amortized over the term of the related financing using the straight-line method, which approximates the effective interest method.
-The amortization of the bond discount for the three months ended June 30, 2018 and 2017 was $0.2 million and $0.5 million, respectively.
-The amortization of the bond discount for the six months ended June 30, 2018 and 2017 was $0.7 million and $1.0 million, respectively.
+The amortization of the bond discount for the three months ended September 30, 2017 and 2016 was $0.5 million and $0.5 million, respectively.
+The amortization of the bond discount for the nine months ended September 30, 2017 and 2016 was $1.5 million and $1.5 million, respectively.

-A wellhead imbalance liability equal to the Company’s share is recorded to the extent that the Company’s well operators have sold volumes in excess of its share of remaining reserves in an underlying property.
-However, for the three and six months ended June 30, 2018 and 2017, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.
+The Company recognizes crude oil and natural gas revenues from its interests in producing wells when production is delivered to, and title has transferred to, the purchaser and to the extent the selling price is reasonably determinable.
+The Company uses the sales method of accounting for natural gas balancing of natural gas production and would recognize a liability if the existing proven reserves were not adequate to cover the current imbalance situation.
+For the three and nine months ended September 30, 2017 and 2016, the Company’s natural gas production was in balance, meaning its cumulative portion of natural gas production taken and sold from wells in which it has an interest equaled its entitled interest in natural gas production from those wells.

 Concentrations of Market and Credit Risk